mhkarimi1383/kubernetes-package/README.md

 lens.desktop file is only used when installing lens from appimage file

-Credis to [lens-bin](https://aur.archlinux.org/packages/lens-bin) AUR for making installion way from AppImage
+Credits to [lens-bin](https://aur.archlinux.org/packages/lens-bin) AUR for making installation way from AppImage

 ## Used Projects:
 - [kubectl](https://github.com/kubernetes/kubectl)